 - Coordinating, updating, and listing projects.

 - Working on feedback and reviews from clients and your team.

 - Creating sales and performance reports.

-- Managing documents like contracts, agreements, and other crucial data.
+- Managing and classifying documents like contracts, agreements, and other crucial data.

 - Recruiting and onboarding of new agents.